rosedigital/snapcam/README.md

 send webcam snaps to snapchatters

-**use at own risk, snapchat api is dodgy and unofficial - security risks**
+**use at own risk, snapchat api is dodgy and unofficial - security risks and potential account locking**

 ## install